James Longstreet: Wilderness to Appomattox

-During the assault, Longstreet was wounded by friendly fire only 4 mi away from the location where Stonewall Jackson was accidentally wounded almost exactly a year earlier during the Chancellorsville campaign.
+During the assault, Longstreet was wounded by friendly fire only 4 mi away from where Stonewall Jackson was accidentally wounded almost exactly a year earlier during the Chancellorsville campaign.
 A bullet passed through his shoulder, severing nerves, and tearing a gash in his throat.
 Jenkins, who was riding with Longstreet, was also shot and died from his wounds.
 The momentum of the attack subsided.
 As he was taken from the field, Longstreet urged Lee to press the attack.
 Instead, Lee delayed further movement until units could be realigned, giving the Union defenders adequate time to reorganize.
 The subsequent attack was a failure.
 According to Alexander: "I have always believed that, but for Longstreet's fall, the panic which was fairly underway in Hancock's [II] Corps would have been extended & have resulted in Grant's being forced to retreat back across the Rapidan."

 Longstreet was succeeded in command of his corps by R.H.
 Anderson.
-He missed the rest of the 1864 spring and summer campaign, where Lee sorely missed his skill in handling the army.
+He missed the rest of the 1864 spring and summer campaign.
 Without him, the Confederate army fought Grant at Spotsylvania Court House and was besieged by Union forces at Petersburg.
 On May 1, he was confirmed as an Episcopalian.
-He was treated in Lynchburg, Virginia, and recuperated in Augusta, Georgia, with his cousin, Emma Eve Longstreet Sibley, the daughter of his father's brother, Gilbert.
-While in Augusta, he participated in the funeral service for Polk at Saint Paul's Church, helping to cast earth onto the coffin.
+He was treated in Lynchburg, Virginia, and recuperated in Augusta, Georgia, with relatives.
+While in Augusta, he participated in the funeral service for Polk at Saint Paul's Church, casting earth onto the coffin.
 He rejoined Lee in October 1864, with his right arm paralyzed and in a sling, initially unable to ride a horse.
 He had taught himself to write with his left hand; by periodically pulling on his arm, as advised by doctors, he regained the use of his right hand in later years.
-At this time, Longstreet's staff underwent major changes.
-The most significant was the transfer of Sorrel, Longstreet's Chief of Staff, to brigade command.
+At this time, Longstreet's staff underwent major changes, most significantly the transfer of Sorrel, Longstreet's Chief of Staff, to brigade command.
 He was replaced by Major Osmun Latrobe.
 For the remainder of the Siege of Petersburg, Longstreet commanded the defenses in front of the capital of Richmond, including all forces north of the James River and Pickett's Division at Bermuda Hundred.
 He retreated with Lee in the Appomattox campaign, commanding both the First and Third Corps, following the death of A.P.
 Hill on April 2.